abstratt/simon/README.md

 # simon - {Sim}ple {O}bject {N}otation

-Simon is a framework that supports implementation of object-based DSLs via parser combinators.
+Simon is a framework that supports implementation of DSLs driven by user-provided metamodels.

 ## Motivation